belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_PAPER-create_standard_reference_with_bibtex.md

         4. Click "Copy to clipboard" and paste it into the ".bib" file.
     3. Other websites:
         1. Find the paper you want to cite.
         2. Look for citation options.
-If none, you can manually create the BibTex entry.
+If none, you can manually create the BibTeX entry.
-3. Example of frequent types of BibTex entries:
+3. Example of frequent types of BibTeX entries:
     ```bibtex title="Website Reference"
     @misc{tpm12,
         title = {{TPM} Main Specification version 1.2},